As Amended February 27, 2018

 Section 2.01 Motto: “Professional Fire and Life Safety Leadership for the Citizens of Texas”

-Section 2.02 Mission: To serve the citizens of Texas by actively participating in the advancement of the fire service through positive leadership, the sharing of information, and active legislative involvement, while maintaining the highest ethical and professional standards.
+Section 2.02 Mission: To serve the citizens of Texas by actively participating in the advancement of the fire service through positive leadership, the sharing of information, execution of the TFCA Strategic Plan, and active legislative involvement, while maintaining the highest ethical and professional standards.

 Section 2.03 Objectives: